4 Tips for Writing a Persuasive Grant Proposal

 Avoid claims of superhuman powers, but also avoid underselling the relevance of your experience.
 If you've published relevant work, make sure you cite it within the text, emphasize that you did that work, and consider explaining any similarities and highlighting any techniques that you successfully applied in the previous study that you are also proposing to use here.

-Peter Gorsuch is the Chief Editor for Scientific Editing at Nature Research Editing Service.
-The Scientific Editing service is provided by Nature Research and available to all researchers, regardless of where they publish.
+Peter Gorsuch is the Chief Editor for Scientific Editing at Springer Nature Editing Service.
+The Scientific Editing service is provided by Springer Nature and available to all researchers, regardless of where they publish.
 It offers Nature-standard editing for grant proposals, research papers, and reviews.
 To learn more about Scientific Editing, visit the visit the website.